beezee/Tweet--for-WordPress/readme.markdown

 Install

-Plugings->Add New->Upload, Point to zip file and click upload.
+Plugins->Add New->Upload, Point to zip file and click upload.

 Configure, Settings->Tweet!, Add tweetfeeds using the form below, and delete using the red X's next to existing feeds at the top.